-The Woodridge Park District ("WPD") is pleased to present the District's Popular Annual Financial Report (PAFR) for the Fiscal Year Ended December 31, 2021.
-To better align the audit with the financial performance of District operations, the District officially changed the year-end from April 30 to December 31 during 2020 resulting in a short-year audit period.
-The District received the Award for Outstanding Achievement in Popular Annual Financial Reporting for the third consecutive year for the December 31, 2020 submission.
+The Woodridge Park District ("WPD") is pleased to present the District's Popular Annual Financial Report (PAFR) for the Fiscal Year Ended December 31, 2022.
+The District received the Award for Outstanding Achievement in Popular Annual Financial Reporting for the fourth consecutive year for the December 31, 2021 submission.
 The PAFR was prepared by the District's Administration to provide readers with an overview of the District's progress and financial performance that is both transparent and easy to understand.
-Information in this report is an easy-to-read summarized version of the District's Fiscal Year ended December 31, 2021 Annual Comprehensive Financial Report (ACFR) which can be viewed online in its entirety\.
-The financial data provided in the PAFR is derived from the ACFR and is prepared in conformity with Generally Accepted Accounting Principles (GAAP) and was audited by Sikich, LLP, receiving an "unmodified' opinion, which is the highest opinion an auditing firm can provide.
-The District is pleased to provide residents diverse, creative, safe, and affordable recreational programs, events, and leisure services that are responsive to the needs of the community.
+As stewards of the community the District sets high expectations and standards in all financial transactions.
+Information in this report is an easy-to-read summarized version of the District's Fiscal Year ended December 31, 2022 Annual Comprehensive Financial Report (ACFR) which can be viewed online in its entirety.
+The financial data provided in the PAFR derives from the ACFR and is prepared in conformity with Generally Accepted Accounting Principles (GAAP) and was audited by Sikich, LLP, receiving an "unmodified' opinion, which is the highest opinion an auditing firm can provide.
+The District proudly provides residents diverse, creative, safe, and affordable recreational programs, events, and leisure services that are responsive to the needs of the community.

-Questions or comments regarding any of the information provided may be directed to Executive Director, Mike Adams at madams@woodridgeparks.org or to Superintendent of Finance & Personnel, Chris Webber at cwebber@woodridgeparks.org.
+Questions or comments regarding any of the information provided may be directed to Executive Director, Mike Adams at madams@woodridgeparks.org or to Superintendent of Finance, Personnel & IT, Chris Webber at cwebber@woodridgeparks.org.